rtm516/GeyserMC-wiki/Supported-Hosting-Providers.md

 * [TurboHost](https://turbohost.nl/) (Get Geyser as a plugin.
 Use the same port as your Java server for the Bedrock port in your config and connect with that port.)
 * [WinterNode](https://winternode.com) (Get Geyser as a plugin.
 Use the same port as your Java server for the Bedrock port in your config and connect with that port, request an additional port, or buy a dedicated IP address.)
 * [Witherhosting](https://witherhosting.com/) (Get Geyser as a plugin.
 Use the same port as your Java server for the Bedrock port in your config and connect with that port.)
-* [Consulhosting](https://consulhosting.nl/) (Get Geyser as a plugin.
-Use the same port as your Java server for the Bedrock port in your config and connect with that port.)

 ## Does not support Geyser
 * [Hicoria](https://hicoria.com/en/) (Only way to run Geyser is to buy VPS or "MC Ultimate" (thats VPS with easier way to run .jars) and run standalone version there.)